Mast Brothers: Products

 Makers of bean-to-bar chocolate oversee every step of the production process, from the cocoa bean to the wrapped bar.
 Mast Brothers offered 12 varieties of chocolate bars with their 2016 Collection, which launched during the London Design Festival.
 The 2016 Collection consisted of six dark chocolate bars (Sea Salt, Mint, Olive Oil, Almond Butter, and their signature Dark) and six milk chocolate bars (Goat Milk, Sheep Milk, Vanilla, Maple, Coffee, and their signature Milk).
 The bars were available in three sizes.

 In addition, Mast Brothers made a variety of chocolate confections at their Brooklyn and London locations, and they offer a hot chocolate made by steaming shaved chocolate with milk, a brewed hot chocolate using a siphon, and a chocolate beer that is brewed in-house with roasted cacao, cane sugar and water before being carbonated with nitrogen.

 Mast Brothers has worked with The Paris Review, Ace Hotel, and other organizations to create collaborative products.

 Mast Brothers: A Family Cookbook (by authors Rick and Michael Mast and a foreword by Thomas Keller) was published in October 2013 by Little, Brown & Company.
 The book was the winner of the 2014 IACP Award for single subject and a 2014 James Beard award finalist for photography.

-Controversy

-In March 2015, the online magazine Slate published a critical piece about Mast Brothers, condemning their lack of involvement in the artisanal chocolate business community, and alleging that a few boutique chocolate retailers avoid carrying their products.

-The brothers faced controversy again in late 2015 when a Dallas-based food blogger, Scott Craig, raised questions about whether the brothers had, during their first years of operation, melted down chocolate (known as couverture) from another high-end French supplier, Valrhona, mixing it with their own ingredients, and whether they had always been an in-house "bean to bar" operation as they claimed.
-Mast Brothers acknowledged it used some couverture in addition to making their own chocolate in its early experimentations but said that the practice had ended in 2009, and that none of their early products had ever been misrepresented as "bean to bar" offerings.